United Way of Central Maryland FAQs

 A: We have two primary goals:

-- Advance the basic needs building blocks of education, financial stability and health to help families facing poverty achieve self-sufficiency.
+- Advance the basic needs building blocks of education, financial stability and health to help low income families achieve self-sufficiency.

 - Be an efficient and effective fundraiser.